igor71/tomcat-jenkins/README.md

 1. Setup network on server to use static IP address

-2. Configure yis user root privileges with NO PASSWORD option:
+2. Configure jenkins user root privileges with NO PASSWORD option:
 ```
 sudo visudo